swanandM/OpenMpiCluster/README.md

     $ ssh-keygen -t dsa

-### Add the generated public key into authorized keys of all the servers in the cluster including the main node
+Add the generated public key into authorized keys of all the servers in the cluster including the main node

-### Edit /etc/ansible/hosts (ansible inventory file) its always good to have a backup of hosts
+### Creating ansible inventory file
-We use local label for the main node and web label for rest of the servers.
+Edit /etc/ansible/hosts (ansible inventory file) its always good to have a backup of hosts We use local label for the main node and web label for rest of the servers.
 The file should look something like this